-What Are Your Weaknesses?
-Personal Weaknesses Defined
+What Are Personal Weaknesses?
+Definition

 Unlike your strengths, weaknesses detract from your personal life.
 They can make having meaningful relationships with others more difficult, hurt your career, demotivate you, decrease your passion, and have numerous other negative consequences.
 In general, they are the antithesis of strengths.

-Having weaknesses are a natural part of being human.
+Having weaknesses is a natural part of being human.
 However, this does not mean you are destined to forever have certain weaknesses simply because you were born with them.
 With hard work, and by using a strength-based approach to growth, you can overcome your weaknesses.

 Why Our Personal Strengths and Weaknesses Matter: The Research